rpathak38/ESP32MotorControl2/README.md

 ## About

-This library is for control motors with MCPWM of ESP32 board.
+This library is for control motors with MCPWM of ESP32 board for motors connected with the DRV8833.
+Code is highly optimized to both conserve power and maintain robustness.

 [![image](https://docs.espressif.com/projects/esp-idf/en/latest/_images/mcpwm-brushed-dc-control.png)
 (from Espressif documentation)